Benchmark computations for the polarization tensor of small conducting objects: Numerical Benchmark Computations of PST Coefficients using Adaptive BEM

-Comparing the results shown in Figures \ref{fig:lshape:pst:sum} and \ref{fig:lshape:pst:max}, we first observe that, unlike the results presented in Figures~\ref{fig:sphere:relativeError} and~\ref{fig:ellipsoid:relativeError}, changing $\beta$ can improve the convergence rate when combined with the adaptive scheme.
-In particular, it can be observed that for both error estimators $\eta= \sum_{i=1}^3 \eta_i$ and $\eta = \max \eta_i$, the best performance is obtained by choosing $\beta=0.4$, which also achieves small error values.
-Similar convergence rates were found for $\beta =0.5,0.6$, but with larger errors.
-We have repeated this study for a range of other objects and have found that in all cases the best performance for the parameters considered was $0.3 \le \beta \le 0.4$, for $k=10$.
+Comparing the results shown in Figures \ref{fig:lshape:pst:sum} and \ref{fig:lshape:pst:max}, we first observe that, unlike the results presented in Figures~\ref{fig:sphere:relativeError} and~\ref{fig:ellipsoid:relativeError}, changing $\beta$ can improve the convergence rate { of ${\mathcal E}$ with respect to \#$(ndof)$.
+For example, for $\theta=0.4$ and $\eta = \max \eta_i$, the convergence rate of ${\mathcal E}$ with respect to \#$(ndof)$ can be improved from $ -1.1$ to $-2.5$ by changing $\beta=0.2$ to $\beta=0.4$ (or from $-0.75$ to $-1.4$ considering ${\mathcal E}$ with respect to $1/h$), which can accelerate the convergence of the} adaptive scheme.
+In particular, it can be observed that for both error estimators $\eta= \sum_{i=1}^3 \eta_i$ and $\eta = \max \eta_i$, the {the fastest convergence rate } is obtained by choosing $\beta=0.4$, which also achieves small error values {of ${\mathcal E} = 0.00021$ for the finest mesh and $\theta=0.6$}.
+Similar convergence curves {for ${\mathcal E}$} were found for $\beta =0.5,0.6$, but with larger errors.
+We have repeated this study for a range of other objects and have found that in all cases the best performance {in terms of convergence rate and accuracy for ${\mathcal E}$ were, among} the parameters considered, for $0.3 \le \beta \le 0.4$ and $k=10$. { }